offshape/Capybara/README.md

 // With an elevator, wrist and intake

 // Our restrictions are that the wrist can only move when high enough,
-// or it will hit its bumper, so its in between the INTAKE and IDLE states
+// or it will hit its bumper, so its in between the INTAKE and IDLE states that we can have issues

 enum class RobotState {
     PLACING,